 Note that you need a mobile device for that and verify a mobile phone number with Twitter.

-The best option to overcome this is to enter the Twitter web address manually whenever you want to go there, or to use a bookmark instead that you have saved previously.
+The best option to protect yourself against phishing is to enter the Twitter web address manually whenever you want to go there, or to use a bookmark instead that you have saved previously.

 I'd recommend you check the address anytime you connect to Twitter to make sure it begins with https://www.twitter.com/.